rust-lang/cargo/doc/book/src/reference/unstable.md

 trim-paths = ["object", "diagnostics"]
 ```

-The default `release` profile setting (`object`) sanitizes only the paths in emitted executable or library files.
+The `object` setting sanitizes only the paths in emitted executable or library files.
 It always affects paths from macros such as panic messages, and in debug information only if they will be embedded together with the binary
 (the default on platforms with ELF binaries, such as Linux and windows-gnu),
 but will not touch them if they are in separate files (the default on Windows MSVC and macOS).